 If an adverse decision has been made at the first tier of review, an applicant may apply for an order staying the implementation of the decision until the second review is finalised (s 41 AAT Act).

 Where a person is dissatisfied with the actions of a Centrelink worker or a Centrelink process but redress is not available through the appeal process (e.g. because the decision is legally correct), a separate complaints mechanism exists through the Centrelink Customer Relations unit (tel: 1800 132 468).
 A complaint can be lodged initially with Customer Relations Unit.
 If the person is still dissatisfied with the outcome of their complaint, they can take it to the Commonwealth Ombudsman (www.ombudsman.gov.au).

-Any person who has suffered a financial loss or detriment as a result of a mistake made by Centrelink may be able to claim compensation under the scheme for Compensation for Detriment caused by Defective Administration (CDDA).
+Any person who has suffered a financial loss or detriment because of a mistake made by Centrelink may be able to claim compensation under the scheme for Compensation for Detriment caused by Defective Administration (CDDA).

-The CDDA allows compensation to be paid to persons who have experienced detriment as a result of the defective actions or inaction of, in this case, Centrelink (i.e. an unreasonable failure to follow a procedure or an unreasonable failure to give proper advice that was within the officer’s power and knowledge, etc.).
+The CDDA allows compensation to be paid to people who have experienced detriment because of the defective actions or inaction of, in this case, Centrelink (i.e. an unreasonable failure to follow a procedure or an unreasonable failure to give proper advice that was within the officer’s power and knowledge, etc.).